geshan/geshan.github.com/posts/2020-04-12-static-vs-dynamic-websites-jam-stack.md

 ### Technical aspects of dynamic website

 Dynamic websites from a technical standpoint require more than just HTML and CSS.
 There would be some backend language needed to fetch the content on the fly from a datastore.
 Some popular backend languages are PHP, Python, Ruby.
 Dynamic websites are generally powered by a Content Management System (CMS).
-Some [popular](https://trends.builtwith.com/cms) open source CMSes include [Drupal](https://www.drupal.org/), [WordPress](https://wordpress.org/) (Claims to power [36%](https://wordpress.com/) of the web) and [Joomla](https://www.joomla.org/) if you want to get started with one.
+Some [popular](https://trends.builtwith.com/cms) open-source CMSes include [Drupal](https://www.drupal.org/), [WordPress](https://wordpress.org/) (Claims to power [36%](https://wordpress.com/) of the web) and [Joomla](https://www.joomla.org/) if you want to get started with one.

 ### Cost for running a dynamic website

 Dynamic Website will cost more money upfront to be built.
 It will also entail a larger recurring running cost for the database, web space, web server and other things you choose to include for your dynamic website.
 Recurring costs for running a dynamic website can range from 5 to thousands of dollars a month depending on the traffic and resources used to run the website.
 For example a small Dynamic website can be hosted on a digital ocean droplet for $5 a month.

 ## Static website

-For a static website the web server responds with the same fixed content for every request regardless of the user.
+For a static website, the webserver responds with the same fixed content for every request regardless of the user.
 From a content editor's point of view, adding and editing content is not easy and requires more technical knowledge like knowing HTML and CSS.
 Data is pulled in only from static flat HTML  files.

 > Adding or editing website content will take longer than Dynamic websites.
 It will involve a "deployment" process for each change for a pure static website.